Fidji Simo: Facebook

-Prior to joining Instacart, Simo was the Vice President and Head of Facebook.
+Simo was the Vice President and Head of Facebook.
 Over the course of her decade at Facebook, she oversaw the development and strategy for Facebook, including News Feed, Stories, Groups, Video, Marketplace, Gaming, News, Dating, Ads and more.
 She also led the team in charge of architecting Facebook’s advertising business and monetizing mobile.
 She made video a critical part of the Facebook experience, from rolling out videos that autoplay in News Feed, to building and launching Facebook Live and Facebook Watch.
 Simo joined Facebook from eBay in 2011.

 Instacart

-Simo joined Instacart’s board of directors in January 2021, and was appointed as the company’s CEO in July.
+Simo joined Instacart’s board of directors in January 2021 and was appointed as the company’s CEO in July.
 She started in the new role in August, replacing Apoorva Mehta, who became the executive chairman of the board.

 In September 2023, Instacart appointed Simo to succeed Apoorva Mehta as the Board Chair following the company's initial public offering.

-Under Fidji's leadership, Instacart broke the longest tech IPO drought in the last 20 years, listing under the ticker symbol CART on Nasdaq in September 2023.
+Under Simo's leadership, Instacart broke the longest tech IPO drought in the last 20 years, listing under the ticker symbol CART on Nasdaq in September 2023.

-Fidji announced on May 7th, 2025 that as part of her transition to OpenAI she would be leaving the CEO role in several months but would remain as Chair of the board.
+Simo announced on May 7, 2025 that she would be leaving the CEO role in several months but would remain as chair of the board through her transition to OpenAI.

-Metrodora

-In October 2021, Simo co-founded the Metrodora Institute, a health clinic and research institute.
-Simo is now the President of the Metrodora Foundation.
-The institute opened its doors in April 2023 in Salt Lake City, Utah.

-The Institute “aims to accelerate cures for neuroimmune disorders by reimagining how patients are treated, and how they participate in research.”
-The Institute has $35 million from an undisclosed venture investor.
-The Institute both conducts research and treats patients.
-It has a particular interest in interdisciplinary work, breaking apart the silos of current medical practice.

-The Metrodora Institute welcomes those suffering from diseases that many doctors fail to diagnose or do not know how to treat.
-Many of these diseases have a disproportionate impact on women.

-Simo was motivated to start this medical venture by her own three-year-long search for a POTS diagnosis.

-The name of the institute is from ancient Greece: “Metrodora was a Greek physician who wrote a medical text, most likely titled “On Women's Diseases,” in the late fifth century C.E., which is thought to be the oldest surviving medical text by a woman.”

 OpenAI

-In March 2024, she joined OpenAI's board of directors.
-On May 7, 2025, she announced she would leave Instacart to become CEO of Applications at OpenAI, a newly created role at the company leading product, business, tech and engineering, and other company functions.
-She started at OpenAI in August 2025, and reports to founder and CEO Sam Altman.
-Fidji will remain Chair of Instacart's board to support the company’s new CEO.
+In March 2024, Simo joined OpenAI's board of directors.
+On May 7, 2025, she announced she would leave Instacart to become OpenAI's first CEO of Applications, a role overseeing product, business, technology, engineering, and other company functions.
+She began the position in August 2025, reporting to founder and CEO Sam Altman.
+The role (now titled CEO of AGI Deployment) leads all product and business teams, including all of the company's operations such as product development engineering, sales, finance, marketing, comms and policy, legal, and people teams.

+Simo has led the expansion of OpenAI’s consumer products, including the January 2026 launch of ChatGPT Health, a service that connects users’ medical records and wellness apps to provide personalized health insights and support for clinical appointments.

+Under Simo's leadership of OpenAI's Applications group, efforts expanded to integrate its ChatGPT app, coding platform Codex and browser into a desktop "superapp" which will simplify the user experience and continue focus on engineering and business customers.